2 Data Manipulation

 4 4 alluvial forest

-Sometimes, distinct can be used also when importing data just to remove forgotten duplicate rows: data<- read_csv… %>% distinct().
+Sometimes, distinct() can also be used when importing data to remove duplicate rows that were overlooked previously: data <- read_csv... %>% distinct().

-2.5 Filter and slice
+2.5 filter() and slice()

-In this first example I use categorical variable and I want to match exact value, so I have to use ==
+In this first example, we use a categorical variable, and we want to match the exact value, so we have to use ==

 data %>%

-filter(ForestTypeName =="alluvial forest")
+filter(ForestTypeName == "alluvial forest")

 # A tibble: 11 × 4